Pace Hospitals | Best Hospitals in Hyderabad, Telangana, India

 Blog Post

-World Cerebral Palsy Day 6 October 2023 - Importance & History
+World Cerebral Palsy Day 6 October 2024 - Importance & History

 Pace Hospitals

-On this day, various national and international organisations come together and organise education and outreach drives, sessions, conferences, workshops and social events to educate people about the risks of cerebral palsy and how to prevent it.
+On this day, various national and international organisations come together and organize education and outreach drives, sessions, conferences, workshops and social events to educate people about the risks of cerebral palsy and how to prevent it.

 Importance of World Cerebral Palsy Day (WCPD)